 EVs can be considered as extremely high-spec “computers with wheels”, and they have software and network protocols shared with IT.
 This means they can be prone to vulnerabilities and threats that may risk users' EVs.

-It is vital that they are secured by implementing an effective cybersecurity framework from the get-go to realise safe and sustainable world of mobility
+It is vital that they are secured by implementing an effective cybersecurity framework from the get-go to realize safe and sustainable world of mobility

 To learn more about protecting electric vehicles to improve their sustainability and mobility, check out our expert team’s in-depth white paper, Cybersecurity for Connected Cars: Exploring Risks in 5G, Cloud, and Other Connected Technologies, and Identifying Cybersecurity Focus Areas in Connected Cars Based on WP.29 UN R155 Attack Vectors and Beyond